Pitching and Writing Masterclass

 Learn how to translate your research into journalism and get the right kind of attention for your work in The Conversation’s Pitching and Writing Masterclass.

-Led by a senior Conversation editor, our masterclasses are an intensive, individually tailored 4-hour workshop, split over two days.
-We limit our class sizes so every participant receives specific feedback on their “pitch” – including its realistic chances of being published by news outlets such as The Conversation, ABC News, major newspapers or targeted industry outlets.
+Led by one or more editors from The Conversation, our masterclasses are an intensive, individually tailored workshop.
+We limit our class sizes so every participant in the group receives specific feedback on their “pitch” – including its realistic chances of being published by news outlets such as The Conversation, ABC News, major newspapers or targeted industry outlets.

 Hundreds of researchers have completed our class since 2016, with feedback like this: